Python-Sargent/Ephemeral/README.md

 #### Pygame (Required)

-Get the pygame module (I'm running pygame-ce, but pygame should work, if not look up how to install pygame-ce on your system)
+Get the pygame module (Ephemeral is developed with pygame-ce, but pygame should work, if not look up how to install pygame-ce on your system)

 In your terminal run `pip install pygame` follow any instructions (make sure pip is installed).